artefactual-labs/enduro/website/content/en/docs/user-manual/getting-started.md

 {{< figure src="/dashboard.png" title="Enduro dashboard" >}}

+## Watching filesystem and object stores

+It is possible to configure watchers that monitor filesystems or object stores in order to start the processing of transfers automatically.
+See the [watcher configuration section]({{< ref"/docs/user-manual/configuration#watcher" >}}) for more details.

 ## Preparing transfers for batch import

 * Enduro is designed to import and queue up multiple transfers for ingest into